polychromatic/website/docs/translations.md

 Before starting, make sure there isn't [any open pull request](https://github.com/polychromatic/polychromatic/pulls) for your language already.

-This guide will use [Poedit] for performing the translation.
+This guide will use [Poedit] for performing the translation and uses `git` in the Terminal for version control.

 ### Preparing the repository